wp-plugins/protect-wp-admin/readme.txt

 == Installation ==
+In most cases you can install automatically from WordPress.

+However, if you install this manually, follow these steps:

  * Step 1.
 Upload "protect-wp-admin" folder to the `/wp-content/plugins/` directory
  * Step 2.
 Activate the plugin through the Plugins menu in WordPress